 The Pioneer Award was established in 2016 by the NC Coalition on Aging to recognize individuals who have made long-time outstanding contributions to the field of aging in North Carolina.
 The Coalition is pleased to recognize the following recipients of the Award who have been long time passionate aging advocates in the state:

 Numerous Coalition on Aging members have made presentations to the Subcommittee on Aging of the Joint Legislative Oversight Committee on Health and Human Services which is studying the State's delivery of services to older adults.
 Coalition members presenting at the Subcommittee meeting on February 12, 2018 were, from right to left, Tracy Colvard (Association for Home and Hospice Care of NC); Adam Sholar (NC Health Care Facilities Association); Jeff Horton (NC Senior Living Association); and Teresa Johnson and Mark Bumgarner along with Michael Boles (NC Adult Day Services Association).

 Mary Bethel, Coalition Executive Director, is pictured with Tom Akins, President and CEO of LeadingAge NC, which renewed its membership in February 2018 to the Coalition on Aging and made an additional contribution to support the work of the Coalition.
 Special thanks is extended to LeadingAge and the other agency/organization members and individual supporters who have made donations above and beyond their membership dues to help with the Coalition's efforts.

-Rep. Donna White (right) who is accompanied by Mary Bethel, President of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.
+Rep. Donna White (right) who is accompanied by Mary Bethel, Executive Director of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.